 In this lesson, we will learn:

-- A fully detailed chemical equation should show the state (or phase) of matter that the chemical atoms are in.
-This is meant to tell you the arrangement of the atoms of the reactants when they engage in the chemical reaction.
+- A fully detailed chemical equation will show the state (or phase) of matter that the atoms or molecules are in.

 - Solid, given the symbol (s)